Hyvve-Movement/hyvve-backend/README.md

 Hyvve uses Celery for background task processing.
 The task **`mark_expired_campaigns_inactive`** runs every 30 minutes to mark campaigns as inactive when their expiration date has passed.

+---

+*Note: While our backend optimizes performance and analytical computations by mirroring onchain data, it does not alter the integrity or role of blockchain data.
+The Movement chain remains the single source of truth for all onchain information.*